FMI reform implementation

 On 27 March 2024, the Australian Government introduced the Treasury Laws Amendment (Financial Market Infrastructure and Other Measures) Bill 2024 (the Bill) into the Australian Parliament.
 On 9 September 2024 the Australian Parliament passed the Bill and on 17 September 2024 the Bill received the Royal Assent becoming an Act.

-- introduces a crisis management and resolution regime;
+- introduced a crisis management and resolution regime

-- enhances ASIC’s and the RBA’s licensing, supervisory and enforcement powers, which will provide ASIC with more capacity to monitor the ongoing conduct of FMI entities, identify risks as they emerge, and take appropriate action to prevent those risks from escalating; and
+- enhanced ASIC’s and the RBA’s licensing, supervisory and enforcement powers, which provides ASIC with more capacity to monitor the ongoing conduct of FMI entities, identify risks as they emerge, and take appropriate action to prevent those risks from escalating, and

-- streamlines and transfers roles and responsibilities between the Minister, ASIC and the RBA.
+- streamlined and transferred roles and responsibilities between the Minister, ASIC and the RBA.